cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/sideloadly-archive/trollinstallermdc-sideloadly.md

 ::: warning

-This method may take several tries in order to work successfully.
+If you've already opened Tips, reboot your device before following these steps

 :::

-1. Open TrollStar
+1. Open TrollInstallerMDC
-1. Tap `Click here to start!`
-    - If the device reboots, wait a few minutes, then try again
-1. Tap `Install TrollStore Helper to Tips`
-1. Tap `Respring to Apply`

-Your device will respring after you tap `Respring to Apply`.
+1. Once it says "Successfully replaced Tips binary", close the `TrollInstallerMDC` app
+    - If it gives an error, close TrollInstallerMDC and re-open it

 ## Installing TrollStore

-1. Unlock your device
-1. Open the Tips app
+1. Open the `Tips` app
 1. Tap `Install TrollStore`

 Your device should respring, and TrollStore should now be installed.